guyonmatteau/python-solidity/challenges/evm/README.md

     }
 ```

 This provides insights in how the required components for the workflow can be constructed.
-In order to get to the opcode workflow, first an opcode schema was developed for a simple for-loop with a dummy loop body (see Appendix A1).
+In order to get to the opcode workflow, first an opcode schema was developed for a simple for-loop with a dummy loop body.
 From there onwards the Fibonacci logic was added by adding an extra variable and thinking through the loop body.

 ## Opcode workflow
 1. Load calldata $n$ to the stack